UkraineNow-Intel/autoSA-backend/README.md

 # AutoSA (Automated Situational Awareness) Backend

 This is the repo of the AutoSA team.
-It is deployed on AWS using flask, gunicore & nginx.
+It is deployed on AWS using Django.

-There is an internal list of commonly used sources for intelligence - in the repo, we will access these sources to make information more accessible (e.g. mapped or searchable) for the intelligence team.
+There is an internal list of commonly used sources for intelligence - in the repo, we will access these sources to make information more accessible (e.g. searchable, filtered or mapped (#future)) for the intelligence team.

-Current tasks can be found on Jira, but also feel free to ask in our group chat if you need any assistance.
+Current tasks can be found in Projects, but also feel free to ask in our group chat if you need any assistance.

 ## Requirements